 Seq creates daily backups of metadata and configuration, including API keys, users, signals and apps.
-Events are not backed up by this process - use the replication or file archive apps for redundant event storage if necessary.
+Events are not backed up by this process - use the replication, JSON archive or file archive apps for redundant event storage if necessary.

 To protect sensitive information, Seq applies AES-256 encryption to backup files.